 The Turkish fintech industry has experienced rapid growth over the past few years.
 Turkey is an attractive market for fintech start-ups developing innovative products.
-A report by a Big Four accounting firm and BKM Express - the fintech-purposed consortium of the top ten Turkish banks - listed total venture capital investment in Turkish fintech at USD4.6 million for 2012 and USD53.2 million for 2016.
-Moreover, Start-up Watch's latest industry report lists total investment in Turkish fintech at USD64 million for 2021.
-In 2021, start-ups in grocery delivery, gaming, proptech, fintech and blockchain raised the most capital.
-There are currently more than 520 active players in Turkey's fintech marketplace operating primarily within the subsectors set out below.
-In 2021, a sports club started a fund and a fintech started a fund for the first time; both which are important milestones for the ecosystem.
-Colendi raised USD38 million last year, which was Turkey's largest ever fintech deal.
+A report by a Big Four accounting firm and BKM Express-the fintechpurposed consortium of the top ten Turkish banks - listed total venture capital investment in Turkish fintech at USD4.6 million for 2012, and USD53.2 million for 2016.
+Moreover, Start-up Watch's latest industry report lists total investment in Turkish fintech at USD108 million for the period January to November of 2020.
+There are currently more than 350 active players in Turkey's fintech marketplace operating primarily within the following subsectors.